input-output-hk/partner-chains-smart-contracts/docs/Architecture.md

 1. SPOs send their registration to the CommitteeCandidateValidator
 2. Registrations are verified on the Bridge
-3. Next committee members elected, signed by the current committe, and sent to the Cardano network
+3. Next committee members elected, signed by the current committee, and sent to the Cardano network
 4. Committee list hashed and stored on-chain

 ![Committee handover](Architecture/Committee.svg)